Omar-p/learning-notes/aws/aws.md

 - 2 - Authentication: the client trust the public CA
-  - it makes sure that the certificate is valid (date, annd hasn't revoked) and that the DNS name matches the name/names on the cert.
+  - it makes sure that the certificate is valid (date, and hasn't revoked) and that the DNS name matches the name/names on the cert.
-  - the client verfies the server has the private key.
+  - the client verifies the server has the private key.
 - 3 - Key Exchange:
   - the client generate the pre-master key, encrypt it with the servers public key and sends it to the server.
   - the server decrypt the pre-master key using its private key.

   - both sides use the same pre-master-key to generate the master secret
-    which is used to generate the ongoing session keys which encrypt and decrypr data.
+    which is used to generate the ongoing session keys which encrypt and decrypt data.
   - Both sides confirm the handshake and from them on, communications between client <=> server are encrypted